 Xbox One S and Xbox One X Offer Tons of Value

 The Xbox One S and Xbox One X are very different from the original Xbox that launched back in 2013.
-There are new features and when it comes to gaming and entertainment it's hard to beat the value that you get from a $299 Xbox One S.
+There are new features and when it comes to gaming and entertainment it's hard to beat the value that you get from an Xbox One S.

 You can even find Xbox One S deals that cut the price down to $199.
 We've seen Xbox One X deals cut $100 off the price of the more powerful model as well.
 You can also buy a bunch of different Xbox One S bundles that include at least one game starting at $249.

 Keep in mind that the Xbox Series S starts at $299, so if you can't find a deal on the One S, you should look for the Xbox Series S in stock since it does offer more value at full retail.

 Both the Xbox One S and Xbox One X support HDR gaming and play all the Xbox One games.
 You also get access to tons of Xbox 360 and even some older Xbox games thanks to backward compatibility.

 In addition to gaming, you can use the Xbox One to watch Netflix, Hulu, Fox Sports Go, HBO, Showtime, and tons of other entertainment apps that let you upgrade your entertainment hub as well as meet your gaming needs.

 Last update on 2020-12-15.
 This post may contain affiliate links.
 Click here to read our disclosure policy for more details.
 Images via Amazon API